Al-Muzayri'a: History

 The location has a long history of habitation.
-A Roman mausoleum, still standing, (about 1 km south of the village site) was converted into a mosque dedicated to a prophet, al-Nabi Yahya ("the Prophet John").
-About 1 km northeast of the village was Khirbat Zikhrin, a Roman-Byzantine site that was inhabited during Mamluk and Ottoman periods.
+A Roman mausoleum, still standing (about 1 km south of the village site), was converted into a mosque dedicated to a prophet, al-Nabi Yahya ("the Prophet John").
+About 1 km northeast of the village was Khirbat Zikhrin, a Roman-Byzantine site that was again inhabited during the Mamluk and Ottoman periods.
 The place has been excavated since 1982.

-Ottoman era
+Ottoman period

 In 1596, Al-Muzayri'a was part of the Ottoman Empire, nahiya (subdistrict) of Jabel Qubal under the liwa' (district) of Nablus with a population of 7 Muslim households; an estimated population of thirty-nine.
 The villagers paid a fixed tax rate of 33,3% on a number of crops, including wheat, barley, and olives, as well as goats, and beehives; a total of 1,300 akçe.

+The mention of (atar)Misqāh ibn Rumayḥ /Misqā Ibn Rmēḥ/ “(the remains) of Ibn Rumayḥ’s trough”, in a 1552 endowment document, suggests that the Rumayḥs, who inhabited al-Muzayri‘a during the 18th–20th centuries, probably resided there during the 16th century.

-The village was possibly abandoned during the 17th century, only to be reoccupied in the 18th century by a family from Dayr Ghassana, named al-Rumayh.
+The village was possibly abandoned during the 17th century.

+The village was reoccupied in the 18th century by the al-Rumayh family, returning from Dayr Ghassana.